ChurchApps/FreeShowWeb/src/routes/docs/media/+page.md

 ### Go to next slide when video is finished

-Right click the slide, choose "Actions", then click on "Next on media finished" to automatically play the next slide when the video has ended.
+Right click the slide, choose "Slide actions", then click on "Next on media finished" to automatically play the next slide when the video has ended.
 This triggers even when the video is set to "loop".

 ## Video time markers